espocrm/documentation/docs/development/coding-rules.md

     ->findOne();
 ```

 ### 3\.
 Specify type hinting for method parameters.
-Also specify a method return type unless it's supposed to be void.
+Also specify a method return type.

 Parameter types: